How to create a WordPress plugin: the complete guide

 “`

 Once the header is added, you can start writing your plugin functions.
 It is essential to use hooks and filters to integrate seamlessly with WordPress.
-For example, use
+For example, useadd_action

 to attach your functions to WordPress events: